BBC iPlayer not working with VPN? Here’s how to fix that! (April 2018)

 The way catchup TV providers detect a VPN’s IP address is pretty simple.
 Broadcasters recognised that VPNs were sharing a small number of IP addresses with their thousands/millions of customers.
 This meant certain IP addresses were accessing and downloading excessive amounts of data from BBC, Netflix, BT Sport another broadcasters’ servers.
 And this made the VPN’s IP addresses pretty easy to spot and blacklist.

 Picture your IP address as your home’s internet connection.
 Normal behaviour would look something like 2-6 users accessing the internet at any given time.
 That’s a maximum of 2-6 users accessing BBC iPlayer’s servers at the same time.
-When a VPN shares its UK IP address with thousands of customers, the amount of content being consumed and data downloaded from the same IP address becomes abnormal.
+VPNs share UK IP address with thousands of customers which makes the level of content downloaded from the same IP address abnormal.
 And more importantly, easy for the BBC to spot and blacklist.